Assistant/Associate Professor, Computer Science (3 Positions)

 The Computer Science Department at Seattle University invites applications for two full-time, multi-year, non-tenure-track Instructor positions beginning in September 2022.
 Applicants with expertise in any area of Computer Science will be considered.

 Candidates should provide evidence of commitment to effective teaching and mentoring.
+Responsibilities will include teaching in our computer science undergraduate, graduate, and certificate programs, directing student projects, and service to the department and college.
 Successful candidates should demonstrate a genuine desire to contribute to the mission of Seattle University.

 In support of its pursuit of academic and scholarly excellence, Seattle University is committed to creating a diverse community of students, faculty and staff that is dedicated to the fundamental principles of equal opportunity and treatment in education and employment regardless of age, color, disability, gender identity, national origin, political ideology, race, religion, sex, sexual orientation, or veteran status.
-The university encourages applications from, and nominations of, individuals whose differing backgrounds, beliefs, ideas and life experiences will further enrich the diversity of its educational community.
+The university encourages applications from, and nominations of, individuals who will further enrich the diversity of our educational community.